maps-as-data/mapreader-workshop/README.md

 ### Option 3: Local

-To run the notebook locally, follow the instructions [here](https://mapreader.readthedocs.io/en/latest/getting-started/installation-instructions/index.html) to set up your MapReader python environment.
+To run the notebook locally, follow the instructions for Step 1 & Step 3 ONLY [here](https://mapreader.readthedocs.io/en/latest/getting-started/installation-instructions/index.html) to set up your MapReader python environment.
+You do not need to run commands for Step 2, instead run the commands below.

-You can then install the required packages for this notebook by running:
+You can now install the required packages for this notebook by running:

 ```bash
 pip install torch